 \\myserver\packages └─<packageID> └─<version> ├─<packageID>.<version>.nupkg └─<other files>

-NuGet will create this structure automatically when you use the
+NuGet creates this structure automatically when you use the

-nuget add command to copy packages to the feed:
+nuget add command to copy a package to the feed:

 nuget add new_package.1.0.0.nupkg -source \\myserver\packages